mcmire/dotfiles/README.md

 ## Installation

-First, clone this repo somewhere.
-I recommend placing it in the same place that you usually store code because you may want to come back to it later and make modifications.
-If you do plan on making modifications, I recommend forking this repo first.

-Next, run the install script:

-    script/install

-By default this will copy the files to your home directory, but if you've forked this repo and plan on developing it further, then you may want to create symlinks instead:
+First, you need to download this repo to your computer somehow.
+You'll probably want to come back to these files later, make modifications to them, and push them up, so I recommend forking this repo.
+Put it in a convenient place you'll remember, such as the same place you store code.

+If you already have Vim installed, then you'll want to make sure you remove all of those configuration files first.
+At a minimum, you'll want to run:

+    mv ~/.vim ~/.vim.old
+    mv ~/.vimrc ~/.vimrc.old

+Next, run the install script.
+Since you probably forked the repo in the first step above, you'll want to symlink all of the files in this repo to appropriate places in your HOME directory.
+You can do that with:

     script/install --link

 If you want to know what this will do first, say:

-    script/install --dry-run
+    script/install --link --dry-run

 For further help, say: